ming71/DAL/README.md

 | S$^2$A-Net       | ResNet-50  | 74.12     |
 | S$^2$A-Net + DAL | ResNet-50  | **76.95** |

 Experiments on DOTA are implemented based on mmdetection, since the recognition ability of some classes(TC, BC, GTF) is abnormally poor.
-Trained model is available here.
+Trained models are available here.

 ## Getting Started